Spike Brits

-Thorsten Spike Brits (born 24 June 2007) is an English footballer who plays for Manchester City's youth team and England youth level as a goalkeeper.
+Thorsten Spike Brits (born 24 June 2007) is an English footballer who plays as a goalkeeper for club Sutton United, on loan from Manchester City, and England at youth level.

 Early life

 Born in England, Brits attended independent fee paying school, Ewell Castle School in Epsom, Surrey.

 Career

 Wimbledon

 Brits joined AFC Wimbledon in the under-9s age group.
 After progressing through the Wimbledon academy and impressing at under-18s during the 2022–23 season it was reported that he had begun training with the Wimbledon first team squad.
-His performances began to attract lots of interest from Premier League clubs with the front runners being Manchester City, Brighton, and Brentford.
+His performances began to attract interest from Premier League clubs, with the front runners being Manchester City, Brighton, and Brentford.

 Manchester City

 In June 2023, Wimbledon confirmed the transfer of Brits to Manchester City for a club record fee received for an academy player.

+Sutton United (loan)

+On 21 July 2026, it was confirmed that Brits would spend the 2026–27 season on loan at Sutton United.
+He made his debut for the club in a 3–0 away win over Woking in the National League.

 International career

 Brits made his debut for the England U16s against Belgium U16s on 24 November 2022.
 He kept seven clean sheets from his first eight caps and played as England U16s won the Mondial Montaigu Tournament, defeating Japan U16s in the final.

 On 6 September 2023, Brits made his England U17 debut during a 3–2 defeat to Portugal at the Pinatar Arena.
 On 20 May 2024 he was included in the England squad for the 2024 UEFA European Under-17 Championship.
 His two appearances during the tournament both came in the group stage including a clean sheet in their opening game against France.

 On 6 September 2024, Brits made his England U18 debut during a 1–1 draw with Switzerland at the Lafarge Foot Avenir.